Abandoned & Little-Known Airfields:

 The hangars are rusting & falling in a bit.

-An October 2004 photo by David Brooks of what appears to be the abandoned wind direction indicator (tetrahedron).
+An October 2004 photo by David Brooks of what appears to be the abandoned wind direction indicator (tetrahedron) at the 2nd location of Bay City Airport.

-The original Bay City Airport is located southeast of the intersection of Route 35 & Norvell Avenue.
+The 2nd location of Bay City Airport is located southeast of the intersection of Route 35 & Norvell Avenue.

 Thanks to David Brooks for pointing out this airfield.